 Want to start creating your author branding and selling more books?
 Here are the three essential services you need to start building an author platform.

 Did you know that the average book in the US sells fewer than 200 copies annually?
 And that the average book sells fewer than 1,000 copies over its lifetime?

-These are rather alarming statistics for any author who plans to make their living selling books.
+These are rather alarming statistics for any author who plans to make a living selling books.
 The most successful and famous authors beat this trend by building an author brand and a community of rabid fans who will buy any book they release.

 How To Build An Author Platform & Sell More Books

-There are basically three services you need to start building your author platform and your author brand so you can sell more books.
+There are three services you need to start building your author platform and your author brand so you can sell more books.
 They are:

 - A domain name registrar